Yeasir0032/Discord-Clone/README.md

 ### Install dependencies

-1. Install the dependencies in the root of the repo.
+1. Install the dependencies in the root of the repo:

    ```sh
    npm install # install dependencies